DavidSilveraGabriel/The-blockchain-dev-resources/README.md

   * This is very much like the processing fees credit cards may charge for transferring money to various accounts or for paying bills.

 → Define Remix?
+  * Remix, more commonly known as Remix IDE, is an open-source Ethereum IDE you can use to write, compile and debug Solidity code

 → What is Ether?

 → How can you obtain Ether?